stonepros/stone/doc/stonefs/health-messages.rst

   Message
     "Client *name* failing to advance its oldest client/flush tid" Description
-    The CephFS client-MDS protocol uses a field called the *oldest tid* to inform the MDS of which client requests are fully complete and may therefore be forgotten about by the MDS.
+    The StoneFS client-MDS protocol uses a field called the *oldest tid* to inform the MDS of which client requests are fully complete and may therefore be forgotten about by the MDS.
 If a buggy client is failing to advance this field, then the MDS may be prevented